How Does a DEVELOPER See Testers

 6. What ratio of automated - manual testing do you consider to be ideal?

 The pyramid from above it's a good guideline.
 The main requirement of automation is to cover the critical paths of the system, the rest is nice to have.
 Manual testing should not overlap with these and focus on other parts.
-But exceptions of course exists.
+But exceptions of course exist.
 Automation and manual are complementary, they do not exclude each other.

 It depends.
 We need to look at Conway's Law.
 They are both true depending on the organization.
-I personally think that the developers and testers are just wheels in same mechanism.
+I personally think that the developers and testers are just wheels in the same mechanism.
 They need to work together and be professionals.
 And by playing cats and dogs, cats and mice, cops and robbers it's just unprofessional.

 9. What advice would you give to a tester willing to write code?